-Patients can expect the very best medical attention in the Blue and Gold Care Teams at Health Services.
+Patients can expect the very best medical attention in the Blue, Gold and Silver Care Teams at Health Services.
 The care teams are staffed by board certified physicians, physician assistants, nurse practitioners, registered nurses, and medical assistants.
 Physicians have a variety of backgrounds, such as family practice, internal medicine, travel and sports medicine.
 We are here to assist you and your health needs.

 GENERAL APPOINTMENT INFORMATION